Virtual braid groups, virtual twin groups and crystallographic groups: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Paolo Bellingeri and John Guaschi for helpful comments, in particular for pointing out the isomorphisms described in Theorem 4.1, avoiding unnecessary computations in the quotients of welded and unrestricted braid groups.
+The authors would like to thank Paolo Bellingeri and John Guaschi for helpful comments, in particular for pointing out the isomorphisms described in Theorem~\ref{teo:isowbn/gamma}, avoiding unnecessary computations in the quotients of welded and unrestricted braid groups.
 This work is part of the PhD thesis of the second author that was supported by CAPES.
+We would like to thank an anonymous referee for a thorough reading and who generously made a number of suggestions throughout the text, in particular for proposing us to write the general results of Section~\ref{new}.